evervault/evervault-java/README.md

 In case you pass a map<literal, literal> then the key will be preserved and the value will be an encrypted string.
 If value is another map for example, it will follow the sample principle recursively.

 In case you pass a vector with literals the return will be vector with encrypted strings.

+### decrypt

+**decrypt** will take your encrypted data and decrypt it.
+It will also deserialise the data into an object of a specified type.

+The decrypt function requires the type of `data` is of `Map<String, Object>`.

 ### run